What Does Cyber Liability Insurance Cover? (And What It Doesn't)

 Third-Party Coverage: Protecting Against Claims from Others

-Third-party coverage is where cyber insurance functions more like traditional liability insurance — it protects you when someone else suffers harm because of a cyber incident connected to your agency.
+Third-party coverage is where cyber insurance functions more like traditional liability insurance β it protects you when someone else suffers harm because of a cyber incident connected to your agency.
+While first-party coverage focuses inward on your own losses, third-party coverage faces outward, shielding you from the legal and financial consequences when clients, regulators, or other parties come knocking.

 Client Lawsuits and Legal Defense